 O-Week is over and you’ve settled into your accommodation.
 Now comes the biggest step of all – your first day of university!
 You may feel nervous, but with some preparation beforehand, everything will go smoothly.
 We’ve come up with some handy tips to help get you through your first day of university in Australia, from what to take to uni, what you might need to buy before the first day, and other essential uni advice.

-Before the day
+Before your first day

-Create a study timetable
+- Create a study timetable

-Pack your first-day essentials
+- Pack your first-day uni essentials

-- Campus map
+- Campus map (either a printed version or digital)

-- Folders for all subjects
+- Textbooks for your subjects that day

 - Cables for electronic devices

 - Money for coffee!